-The Connecticut Community College Nursing Program (CT-CCNP) is a four-semester, associate degree program offered at six Connecticut Community Colleges.
-Graduates are awarded an Associate in Science Degree in Nursing and are eligible to take the National Council Licensing Exam for Registered Nurses (NCLEX-RN).
+A four-semester, associate degree program offered at six community colleges.
+Graduates earn an Associate in Science degree in Nursing and are eligible to take the National Council Licensing Exam for Registered Nurses (NCLEX-RN).

 About the Program

 All programs are approved by the Connecticut State Board of Examiners for Nursing with the consent of the Commissioner of the Connecticut Department of Public Health and are accredited by the Accreditation Commission for Education in Nursing (ACEN).